Quick Answer: Fiddle Leaf Fig Care Basics

 Can fiddle leaf figs go outside?

-In USDA zones 10-12, they can live outdoors year-round.
-In other climates, you can put them outside during summer (in shade, not direct sun), but bring them in when temperatures drop below 50°F (10°C).
+In USDA zones 10–12 they can live outdoors year-round.
+Elsewhere, you can move yours outside for summer (in shade, never direct sun), but bring it back in before temperatures fall below 50°F (10°C).

 Why is my fiddle leaf fig leaning?

 It’s reaching toward the light.
-Rotate your plant a quarter turn weekly to keep it growing straight.
+Rotate the plant a quarter turn weekly to keep it growing straight.

 Helpful Video Guide

 Want to see these care tips in action?
-This video does a great job demonstrating fiddle leaf fig care basics:
+This video walks through fiddle leaf fig care basics clearly:

 Final Thoughts